wasmvision/go-mtmd/README.md

 # yzma

-yzma lets you perform multimodal inference with Vision Language Models (VLMs) on your own hardware by using the [`llama.cpp`](https://github.com/ggml-org/llama.cpp) libraries.
+`yzma` lets you perform multimodal inference with Vision Language Models (VLMs) on your own hardware by using the [`llama.cpp`](https://github.com/ggml-org/llama.cpp) libraries.

 It uses the [`purego`](https://github.com/ebitengine/purego) and [`ffi`](https://github.com/JupiterRider/ffi) packages so calls can be made directly to `llama.cpp` without CGo.

-Still a work in progress, but is already functioning.
+Still a work in progress but it is already functioning.

 Borrows definitions from the https://github.com/dianlight/gollama.cpp package then modifies them rather heavily.
 Thank you!